The EB-5 Regional Center Program is the bedrock of the EB-5 visa program, for investors and project developers alike.

-Therefore, regional center investments might not be suitable for investors who prefer a more hands-on approach, but they are ideal for those who prefer a more limited role.
+Therefore, regional center investments might not be suitable for investors who prefer a more hands-on approach, but they are ideal for those who prefer limited managerial responsibilities.

 Applying for EB-5 Regional Center Designation

-At the heart of the application lies Form I-924, which must be completed and submitted with supporting documentation that demonstrates the economic unit’s suitability for designation as a regional center.
+At the heart of the application lies Form I-956, which must be completed and submitted with supporting documentation that demonstrates the economic unit’s suitability for designation as a regional center.